Black Donnellys: Day of the massacre

 It can be said that the day of February 3, began like any other day in the Donnelly household.
 In the morning, James Donnelly sat down at the kitchen table with his son, Tom, and asked him to write a letter to Alderman Edmund Meredith, the London lawyer who was going to be handling the Donnelly's case against Patrick Ryder.
 He wrote;

 Once the letter was delivered, the day carried on as it normally would; at roughly 4 o'clock Johnny, James and Jim returned to their house on Roman Line.
-This time frame was given by William Casey because he stated that he remembered the sound of the Donnellys speeding down Roman Line and that they were being "reckless."
+This timeframe was given by William Casey because he stated that he remembered the sound of the Donnellys speeding down Roman Line and that they were being "reckless."

 Casey stopped what he was doing in the front yard to bear witness to this recklessness and took note of the time at which they passed by his home.
 They had picked up Johnny O'Connor from town, because James Donnelly needed assistance on the farm; this was a normal occurrence.
 When the chores were completed it was Mr. Donnelly that insisted that Johnny O'Connor stay the night and to sleep in Mr. Donnelly's bed as a form of protection as well as the bed was extremely big.

 As the Donnellys were getting ready for bed, Feeheley stopped by to say "hello" before returning home from Whalen's.
 Feeheley did not stay long; he was just there to observe the property for the Peace Society; however he did not notice that the John Donnelly voice he thought he heard coming from Mr. Donnelly's bedroom was actually Johnny O'Connor's voice.
-In fact John Donnelly had gone to Big Jim Keefe to pick up the vehicle in order to travel to their trial in London, Ontario in the morning; he stayed there over night.
-Once the goodbyes were said, the family returned to their bed and fell asleep.
+In fact, John Donnelly had gone to Big Jim Keefe to pick up the vehicle in order to travel to their trial in London, Ontario, in the morning; he stayed there over night.
+Once the goodbyes were said, the family returned to their bed, and fell asleep.